pauliwag/SYSC3110/USERMANUAL.md

 ## Saving/loading the game

 Also new in version 4.0 is the ability to save/load the game world (the game world contains multiple levels).
-Save your current world by clicking World->Save World and entering a <worldname>.
+Save your current world by clicking World->Save World and entering a 'worldname'.

 The world will be saved in the game directory with a file name of **'worldname'.world**.